Stone Horse Expeditions & Travel- Mongolia

 Stone Horse Expeditions & Travel provides horse riding vacations in the cultural and wilderness landscapes of Mongolia’s Gorkhi-Terelj National Park and the Khan Khentii Strictly Protected Area (Wilderness).
-These two protected areas combine make up the largest roadless area in the country, where one can experience the nomadic herding and horse culture of Mongolia along with outstanding mountain steppe wilderness.
+These two protected areas combined, make up the largest road less area in the country, where one can experience the nomadic herding and horse culture of Mongolia in scenic forest steppe and wilderness settings.

-The Khentii Mountains was the home ground of the young Chingis Khan, where he honed his skills as a horseman and warrior.
-The ancient trails and tracks, mountain passes and river crossings that Stone Horse Mongolia Horse Riding Expeditions & Travel uses are the very same Chingis and his armies rode upon as they built a nation.
+The Khentii Mountains were the home ground of the young Chinggis Khan, where he honed his skills as a horseman and warrior.
+The ancient trails and tracks, mountain passes and river crossings that Stone Horse Mongolia Horse Riding Expeditions travel are the very same Chinggis and his armies rode upon as they built a nation.

-Guests stay in spacious tents with comfortable air mats and sleeping bags while on the trail during these Mongolia riding holidays.
-The camps are chosen for their outstanding beauty and solitude to give guests a real sense of wilderness.
+Guests are provided sleeping tents, comfortable sleeping mats and sleeping bags while on the trail during these Mongolia riding holidays.
+The camps are chosen for their outstanding beauty and solitude to give each rider a real sense of wilderness.
 On special days, visit and stay in a traditional Ger (yurt) camp as you travel on horseback through the park.
 The first and last nights of each trip are in hotel accommodations.

 Food is sourced locally and flavored internationally and wine is a feature of pre-dinner offerings on the trail.
 Your hosts like to ensure that meals are tasty and nourishing for the days of riding ahead.

 Vegetarian and Vegan preferences can be accommodated with prior notice.
 Stone Horse Expeditions' Mongolian team members mostly prefer their traditional local food, and a hearty meat and noodle soup is usually prepared in the camp kitchen as well.
 A grill and Dutch Oven are carried along during these riding holidays, so fresh bread can be baked in camp!
-In the cooler season, meals are served in heated wall tents.
-Otherwise, the dining table is outside – with scenic views and the horses “dining” on wildflowers nearby.
+During inclement weather and in the cooler season, meals are served in heated group tents.
+Otherwise, the dining table is outside – with scenic views and the horses “dining” on grasses and herbs nearby.

-Gorkhi-Terelj National Park and the Khan Khentii Strictly Protected Area –– with both their cultural and wilderness landscapes.
-In Ulaanbaatar Capital City: Natural History and Cultural Museums, traditional music and dance concerts, cashmere clothing shops, traditional Mongolian and International Restaurants, Buddhist temples and monasteries, and the colorful 3-day Naadaam festival with traditional horse racing, wrestling and archery (mid-July).
+Gorkhi-Terelj National Park and the Khan Khentii Strictly Protected Area – with both their cultural and wilderness landscapes and historic sites.
+In Ulaanbaatar Capital City: Natural History and Cultural Museums, traditional music and dance concerts, cashmere clothing shops, traditional Mongolian and International Restaurants, Buddhist temples and monasteries, and the colorful 3-day Naadam festival with traditional horse racing, wrestling and archery (July 11-13).